Principles of Trauma Informed Practice

 Delegates who have already attended the Foundation in Mental Health Course or Working with Complex Mental Health Needs Course will be at a distinct advantage

-By the end of this course, delegates should be able to:
+By the end of this course, delegates will able to: